African literature: Postcolonial African literature

-With liberation and increased literacy since most African nations gained their independence in the 1950s and 1960s, African literature has grown dramatically in quantity and in recognition, with numerous African works appearing in Western academic curricula and on "best of" lists compiled since the end of the 20th century.
+With liberation and increased literacy following most African nations' independence in the 1950s and 1960s, African literature has grown dramatically in both quantity and recognition, with numerous African works appearing in Western academic curricula and on "best of" lists compiled since the end of the 20th century.
 African writers in this period wrote both in Western languages (notably English, French, and Portuguese) and in traditional African languages such as Hausa.

 Ali A. Mazrui and others mention seven conflicts as themes: the clash between Africa's past and present, between tradition and modernity, between indigenous and foreign, between individualism and community, between socialism and capitalism, between development and self-reliance and between Africanity and humanity.
 Other themes in this period include social problems such as corruption, the economic disparities in newly independent countries, and the rights and roles of women.
-Female writers are today far better represented in published African literature than they were prior to independence (see Daughters of Africa, edited by Margaret Busby, 1992).
+Female writers are today far better represented in published African literature than they were before independence (see Daughters of Africa, edited by Margaret Busby, 1992).

 In 1986, Nigeria's Wole Soyinka became the first post-independence African writer to win the Nobel Prize in literature.
 Previously, Algerian-born Albert Camus had been awarded the prize in 1957.
 Other African Nobel laureates in literature are Naguib Mahfouz (Egypt) in 1988, Nadine Gordimer (South Africa) in 1991, J. M. Coetzee (South Africa) in 2003, Doris Lessing (UK/Zimbabwe) in 2007, and Abdulrazak Gurnah (Tanzania) in 2021.

 In 1991, Ben Okri's novel The Famished Road won the Booker Prize.
 The Caine Prize for African Writing, an award for short stories, was established in 2000.

 Contemporary developments

-There have been many literary productions in Africa since the beginning of the 2010s, even though readers do not always follow in large numbers.
+There have been numerous literary productions in Africa since the early 2010s, although readership has not always been large.
 One can also notice the appearance of certain writings that break with the academic style.
 In addition, the shortage of literary critics can be deplored on the continent nowadays.
 Literary events seem to be very fashionable, including literary awards, some of which can be distinguished by their original concepts.
-The case of the Grand Prix of Literary Associations is quite illustrative.
+As noted by Eric Essono Tsimi, the case of the Grand Prix of Literary Associations is quite illustrative.
 Brittle Paper, an online platform founded by Ainehi Edoro, has been described as "Africa's leading literary journal".
 Bhakti Shringarpure notes that "the dynamic digital impulses of African creativity have not only changed African literature but have also fundamentally altered literary culture as we know it."

 The increasing use of the internet has also changed the way readers of African literature access content, which has led to the rise of digital reading and publishing platforms such as OkadaBooks.